samu-workopen/learningwikibase/_articles/install-wikibase.md

 ---
 title: Install Wikibase
-description: Wikibase may be installed using Git and Composer, or using the Wikibase Docker image.
+description: Learn how to install Wikibase using Git and Composer, using the Wikibase Docker image or Open Stack
 class: install-wikibase
 toc:
   install-wikibase-using-the-docker-image: "Install Wikibase using the Docker image"